Along with most of the country, you may well have been stuck inside and working from home for the last few months.

-Whether you’ve had to close up shop or are still keeping things running, it’s crucial that customers know either way.
+Whether you'll be reopening soon or not, it’s crucial that customers know either way.

-Even if you have been forced to shut down for a while, as long as you’re registered with Google My Business, you will still appear to anyone looking at a Google Map of the area.
+Even if you'll still be shut for a while more, as long as you’re registered with Google My Business, you will still appear to anyone looking at a Google Map of the area.
 This digital visibility remains valuable, helping you stick in people’s minds as a neighbourhood business to visit once this all passes.

 As with your online listings, the very first thing you should do here is to check that every piece of information on your site is correct and up to date.

-The second thing you should do, if you’re still trading, is add a notice on your homepage about all the extra precautions you’re taking in-store to protect customers and staff.
+The second thing you should do is add a notice on your homepage about all the extra precautions you’re taking in-store to protect customers and staff.

-Beyond these immediate priorities, you may now have the time to think about your longer-term digital success.
+Beyond these immediate priorities, it's well worth taking the time to think about your longer-term digital success.
 A winning online strategy starts with a great website, so ask yourself - when was the last time you systematically went through your site and assessed its strengths and weaknesses?
 Time spent auditing your digital marketing is time well spent.